-All enrolled students at Cardiff Met are able to pay their tuition fees online by visiting the student portal at: https://tsr.cardiffmet.ac.uk/pages/student.aspx and clicking 'Web Payments'.
+All enrolled students at Cardiff Met are able to pay their tuition fees online by visiting the student portal at: https://tsr.cardiffmet.ac.uk/pages/student.aspx and clicking 'Make a Payment'.
 Parents and sponsors who are paying a student's tuition fees can also use this service providing they know the student's reference/ID number and password.